mattrondel/D415/Glossary_and_Acronyms.md

 (According to Red Hat) - these are not dependandt on each other but have similaries such as they both rely on virtualization and network abstration
 SDN separates network forwarding functions from network control functions with the goal of creating a network that is centrally manageable and programmable.
 NFV abstracts network functions from hardware.
 NFV supports SDN by providing the infrastructure on which SDN software can run.

 NFV and SDN can be used together, depending on what you want to accomplish, and both use commodity hardware.
 With NFV and SDN, you can create a network architecture that is more flexible, programmable, and uses resources efficiently.

+NVF and SDNs are related as they are two network infrastruture imrovement models that are mutually beneficial and often used together

 ## OPENFV
 Open Platform for NFV - a collaborative open-source platform that seeks to develop NFV and shape its evolution created by the linux foundation in 2014.
 It looks to reduce the time to market for NFV products and solutions.